Lumi-supercomputer/lumi-userguide/docs/storage/object/index.md

   >
 </figure>

 - **Buckets**: Containers used to store one or more objects.
-You can see a bucket as a directory.
-However, object storage use a flat structure with only one level which means that buckets cannot contain other buckets.
+  Object storage use a flat structure with only one level which means that buckets cannot contain other buckets.
 - **Objects**: Any type of data.
 An object is stored in a bucket.
-- **Metadata**: Key value pairs associated with an object.
+- **Metadata**: Both buckets and objects have metadata specific to them.
+The metadata of a bucket specifies e.g. the access rights to the bucket.
 While traditional file systems have fixed metadata (filename, creation date, type, etc.), an object storage allows you to add custom metadata.